 If you’re confused about how to write your meta descriptions, you’re not the only one.
 To help remove that confusion, I’m going to dig into what makes a great meta description and share 15 killer meta description examples.

-A meta description is the brief snippet you see underneath a site’s title in Google’s organic search results.
+A meta description is an HTML element that contains a short summary of your page and generates the brief snippet you see underneath a site’s title in Google’s organic search results.
 Here’s an example of what it usually looks like: